Azure DevOps Pipeline for Automated Testing

 Step-by-step guide to creating an Azure DevOps pipeline for automated testing.
-Covers pipeline creation, YAML configuration, test result publishing, artifact storage, and pipeline triggers — with complete working examples.
+Covers pipeline creation, YAML configuration, test result publishing.

 Creating a pipeline for automated testing in Azure DevOps involves three decisions: what triggers the pipeline, what steps it runs, and how it reports results.
 This guide walks through each decision with complete, working YAML.